-Local authorities in England outside London will soon receive powers to enforce moving traffic regulations later this year.
+Local authorities in England outside London can now apply for powers to enforce moving traffic regulations.
 This means that local authority teams already enforcing parking and bus lanes will be able to ensure compliance with regulations covering yellow box junctions, banned turns and weight limits.

 This will provide a number of environmental and safety benefits, including:

-We have created a toolkit that summarises the most recent information and sets out the support we can provide you with, whether you’re just interested in one part of the process, or the whole solution.
-Download our toolkit here.
+We have created the downloadable toolkit above to summarise the most recent information, setting out the support we can provide you with, whether you’re just interested in one part of the process, or the whole solution.

-We also undertake business cases, funding submissions, feasibility studies, impact assessments, Traffic Order writing and process management for such schemes.
+We also undertake business cases, feasibility studies, impact assessments, and process management for such schemes.

 Surveys are likely to form a part of most new schemes and we are in a unique position of being able to offer two different types to suit our clients’ needs.

-NSL’s Shared Service Centres currently support 24 local authorities with all back-office processing relating to moving traffic enforcement.
-Our expert advisers are fully trained in multiple review and PCN systems and can support with correspondence and review and process evidence packs daily or as a resilience service should an authority experience peaks in volumes or require absence cover at short notice, for example to help local authorities get through the ‘bow wave’ that results from new camera implementations.
+NSL’s Shared Service Centres supports local authorities with all back-office processing relating to moving traffic enforcement.
+Our expert advisers are fully trained in multiple review and PCN systems and can support with correspondence and review and process evidence packs daily.

 Contact Shelley Key for more information.